Leadership and Governance at Charlton House Independent School

 No. Governors and Advisors give their time and expertise voluntarily for the benefit of the school.
 Some have (or have had) children at the school or are (or have been) on the teaching staff.
 Others are alumni.
 These are not the sole reasons for appointing the Governors or Advisors however.
 Upon incorporating CHSL, the school undertook a ‘skills audit’ and established the various skills required at Board level to achieve the above aims.
-The rewards are to be found in the many successes and achievements of the School under its Headteacher, Mr Robinson.
+The rewards are to be found in the many successes and achievements of the School under its Headteacher, Mrs Pay.
 All governors attend training courses and spend time keeping up to date with developments in school governance.

 The School does not make a profit in the way that commercial companies do.
 Any surplus after overheads have been paid is made to work for the benefit of the school and reinvested back into purposes which support our primary purpose – to promote and advance education and faith at Charlton House Independent School.
 The school is committed to supporting pupils who for financial reasons may not have access to independent preparatory school education.
 We employ some of our annual surplus in providing bursaries based on financial means testing.